CultClassik/syscripts/README.md

 - The default Vagrant provider will be set to "vsphere" unless you choose to install Hyper-V or VirtualBox.
 You can change this any time by editing the environment variable "VAGRANT_DEFAULT_PROVIDER".
 - If you are using this on a physical box you should review the Win10-Optimize.ps1 and Win10-RemovePackages.ps1 files to see what they do before you say yes to those options.
 - You should take a snapshot, checkpoint or equivalent before running this in a VM so that you can revert the changes easily if anything goes wrong.
+- If you click in the Powershell window, you will probably pause execution.
+If so, tap the enter key to get it moving again.
+- You can run Win10-AtomPkgs.cmd (in a new shell window or from file explorer, not from the same window!) to install useful packages for Atom

 ---